Ada-Developers-Academy/core-unit-1/while-loops/problem-set-while-loops.md

 ##### !question

 Let's sum some numbers!
-We would like to read a series of numbers from user input and return the sum.
-To keep things interesting, let's also decide that entering 0 means the user is done entering input, and that we'll also stop asking for input if the sum exceeds 1000.
+We will write a function called `silly_sum` that reads a series of numbers from user input and returns the sum.
+To keep things interesting, let's also decide that entering `0` means the user is done entering input, and that we'll also stop asking for further input if the sum reaches or exceeds `1000`.

 Provide an implementation for `silly_sum` so that it
-- reads numbers from the user (use `input_int`) summing as we do until either
+- reads numbers from the user (use `input_int`) summing as we go until either
-    - the user enters 0, or
+    - the user enters `0`, or
-    - the sum exceeds 1000
+    - the sum reaches or exceeds `1000`

 ##### !end-question